RET Cohort of 2019

 Q: Does the program cover housing and travel costs?

 A: No, the program does not specifically cover housing and travel.
 The RET program does provides a stipend to each fellow that can be used as the fellow chooses, potentially for housing and travel costs.
-If the program’s capstone week is held away from Madison, we will cover travel and lodging at the capstone week location.

 Q: What does an ideal RET candidate look like?